#21/25 November 2025 Subscribe the newsletterContact editorVisit SFBACJoin IEEE

 Learning and Training

-Effective Training Associates, based in Silicon Valley, is a global training company dedicated to empowering engineers and managers in the high-tech industry through specialized professional and management development programs.
+Effective Training Associates, located in Silicon Valley, provides global training programs for engineers and managers in the high-tech industry.
 For more information on the public schedule or private classes please contact Laura Hickerson. or phone us at 408.441.8881

 Conferences and Workshops